-The perfect pair of jeans can be a big investment—some high-end labels clock in at upwards of $200—yet when it comes to tips about taking care of these precious commodities, there seems to be a great deal of mystery.
-Use the machine, don’t use the machine, wash by hand, don’t ever wash—it can get confusing.
+The perfect pair of jeans can be a pretty serious investment—some labels clock in upwards of $200—yet when it comes to taking care of these precious commodities, there seems to be a great deal of mystery.
+Use the machine, don’t use the machine, wash by hand, don’t ever wash—it can get really confusing.

-In the interest of effectively prolonging the life of your jeans no matter how much they cost—and perfectly breaking them in—we’ve compiled 12 truly useful tips including how to wash them, when you should be washing them, and how to fold like ’em like a pro.
-Consider this your ultimate source for keeping that pair of jeans looking killer for years to come!
+In the interest of prolonging the life of your jeans no matter how much they cost—and helping you get them perfectly broken in—we’ve compiled 13 truly useful tips, including how to wash them, when you should wash them, and how to fold like ’em like a pro.

-3. What about odors, you ask?
-We’re getting to that!
-To zap the smell that comes with wear, hang your jeans in the bathroom before a shower (the damp steam will keep them fresh between washes), or freeze them in a plastic bag for two days (yup, this one really works.)
+3. Between washes, zap the smell that comes with wear by hanging your jeans in the bathroom before a shower (the steam will freshen them up) or freezing them in a plastic bag for two days (yes, this one really works).

-5. Add a 1/2 cup of distilled white vinegar to the final rinse cycle while doing laundry to maintain the wash of your favorite pair of dark jeans.
+6. Add 1/2 cup of distilled white vinegar to the final rinse cycle while doing laundry to maintain the wash of your favorite pair of dark jeans.

-6. Try not to machine dry denim pieces.
-If you have to, turn down the temperature to the lowest possible heat setting, and remove before they’re completely dry.
+7. Air-dry denim pieces.
+If you have to use a machine, turn it to the lowest possible heat setting, and remove the jeans before they’re completely dry.
 Lay flat or hang upside down to dry.

-7. How to fold jeans like a pro: Lay a pair on a flat surface, fold in half from left to right.
-Grab the stacked jean legs and fold them in half so the hem of the jeans lines up with the waistband.
-Fold the jeans in half one more time.
-Voila!
+8. How to fold jeans like a pro: Lay a pair on a flat surface, fold in half from left to right.
+Grab the stacked jean legs, and fold them in half so the hems of the legs line up with the waistband.
+Fold the legs in half one more time.
+Voilà!

-9. Denim fibers needs to breathe, so be sure to not pack folded pairs too tightly together on a shelf, or hang denim jackets or vests in a crowded closet.
+9. Denim fibers need to breathe, so don’t pack folded pairs too tightly together on a shelf or hang denim jackets or vests in a crowded closet.

 10. Wash new jeans twice before taking them to the tailor.
 Why?
 Because jeans will always shrink in length when washed.